vele616/monorepo/packages/jobboard/website/content/jobs/full-stack-developer-smile-io-qahoe.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/smile-io"
 companyWebsite: "https://smile.io/"
 summary: "Interested in new opportunities and have 3+ years technical experience in software development?
-Smile.io has a job opening for a full stack developer."
+Smile.io has a job opening for a Full Stack Developer."
 summaryBackup: "Excited about #reactjs, #rails, #rubylang?
 Check out this job post!"
-featured: 20
+featured: 5
 ---

 ## Description